jong9000/jahoo/README.md

 ### Inspiration
 This directory itself consists of links to the people and sites that have inspired me.

-#### Disclaimer
-No algorithms were involved in the creation of this index.
+ _**Disclaimer: no algorithms were involved in the creation of this index._